Monday, May 14th, 2018

 When my parents couldn't afford to send me to camp or after-school programs, they came up with innovative ways to exercise my mind and occupy my time productively, formulating the better part of my childhood.

 My mother and I did arts and crafts together, and it always resulted in bright and creative school projects that stood out in class and got me excellent grades.
 My grade 2 teacher even admitted to my mom that she saw her creative influence in my work.
-To this day, I still seek my mother's help when doing DIY projects around my home.
+Still to this day, I seek my mother's help when doing DIY projects around my home.

-Public transit trips to Toronto libraries with mom are also one of my favourite memories.
-She took me all over the city to Toronto's oldest libraries and I remember fondly how exciting it was to enter each library and walk through it, admiring the wood book shelves, finding the kids' section and immersing myself in the pages of so many wonderful books I thought were there just for me.
+Public transit trips to Toronto libraries with mom are also some of my favourite memories.
+She took me to see all of Toronto's oldest libraries and I remember fondly how exciting it was to enter each library and walk through it, admiring the wood bookshelves, finding the kids section and immersing myself in the pages of so many wonderful books I thought were there just for me.

 My parents filled my time with such fantastic activities, I didn't even realize the financial restraint they practiced until I was much older.
 Forever grateful for their sacrifices, love and commitment to their children, I only hope I can be a parent of such substance someday.